taylorlapeyre/taylorlapeyre.github.io/index.md

 This year I made a new [website][agora] that will make it easier for people to find new ways to code.

-I love to talk about software, programming, design, music, and many other things.
+I love to talk about software, clothing, design, music, and many other things.
 You can reach me through [Twitter][twitter] or [email][email].

 Still reading?
 A little more [about me][about].